Some causes of lead poisoning are ingesting lead paint and eating or drinking from certain imported, improperly lead-glazed ceramics.

-Children and adults may develop anemia.
 Children and adults who inhale the fumes from leaded gasoline may develop symptoms of psychosis in addition to typical symptoms of lead poisoning.

 Some symptoms may diminish if exposure to lead is stopped, only to worsen again if exposure is resumed.

 Diagnosis of Lead Poisoning

 The diagnosis of lead poisoning is based on symptoms and a blood test.
 Adults whose jobs involve handling lead need frequent blood tests.
 Children living in communities with many older houses, where peeling lead-based paint is common, should also undergo blood tests for lead.
 In children, bone and abdominal x-rays often show evidence of lead poisoning.